mredrejo/cassette_harvester/README.md

 This script will generate a circos coverage plot for each coverage file, plotting the coverage in windows of 1000 nt.

 #### **STEP 6: Count mapped reads and final results**
-The script *integronCount.R* is based in **featureCounts** function (package Rsubread).
+The script *integronCount.R* is based in **featureCounts** function (package Rsubread 2.20.0).
 It assigns the mapped reads to the different features of interest (CDS, attC and Cassetes).
 Multimapping is allowed without fraction scoring, i.e. a read can map in more than one feature and it will score the same in all features.
 The script will generate the following result files: